datascibc/tools/DataScienceToolBox/README.md

 2. Install Vagrant from https://www.vagrantup.com
 3. Install VirtualBox from https://www.virtualbox.org
 4. Open a terminal to the folder you cloned this repo from.
+5. Run:
-5. Run > vagrant up
+> vagrant up

 ## What happens next

-The command will download and install an Ubuntu distribution with pre-installed packages for datascience:
+The command will download and install an Ubuntu distribution with pre-installed packages for datascience including:

 **Python**
 IPython Notebook, NumPy, SciPy, matplotlib, pandas, scikit-learn, and SymPy.